thismatters/EurorackVco/README.md

 1. Set the frequency potentiometers to their middle positions, set the FM and PWM level knobs to minimum (counterclockwise), and the PW knob to the middle position.
 1. Connect the sawtooth output to the oscilloscope.
 1. Power on the circuit.
-1. Adjust RV10 until the sawtooth fills the full width of the trace (no horizontal line at top or bottom).
+1. Adjust RV10 until the sawtooth fills the full covers 10V from peak to peak (no horizontal line at top or bottom).
 1. Adjust RV9 until the sawtooth is centered about 0V.
-(You may have to revisit RV10 to get this perfect)
+(You may have to revisit RV10 to get this perfect; before moving on the saw wave should fill the +/-5V range)
 1. Connect the triangle output to the oscilloscope.
 1. Adjust RV9 some more to get the triangle shape just right.
 1. Adjust RV11 until the triangle is centered around 0V.
 (You may have to revisit RV10 to get this perfect)